CS-SI/Orekit/README.md

 ## 3. Download Orekit Data

 Orekit requires external data files (Earth orientation parameters, leap seconds, etc.).
-To get these data, you can either:
+To get these data, you can
+either:

 * Download the `Physical Data` on the [Official Orekit website](https://www.orekit.org/download.html) and extract the archive
 * Clone the [Official Orekit data repository](https://gitlab.orekit.org/orekit/orekit-data)

 ## 4. Load Orekit data

-Orekit will most likely require you to load previously downloaded Orekit data.
+Your Orekit-dependant application will most likely require you to load previously downloaded Orekit data.
 A simple way to do this is to use the following code snippet:

 ```java
       final File orekitData = new File("path/to/orekit/data/folder");